R46 (New York City Subway car): General Overhaul Program

 From 1990 to 1992, Morrison–Knudsen of Hornell, New York, rebuilt the remaining 752 R46s through the NYCTA's General Overhaul Program (GOH).
 During the GOH, the fleet received the same LCD destination signs as the R44s, replacing the older rollsigns.
 The blue stripes on the side of the cars were removed, resulting in the appearance of an entirely unpainted car body (the fiberglass ends remain painted silver to match the stainless sides).
 Other improvements included the rebuilding of all mechanical systems and making the R46 more compatible with other car types.
-Also, their trouble-prone WABCO RT-5 or P-Wire braking system was removed, and replaced with a more reliable NYAB Newtran SMEE braking/control system.
+Also, their trouble-prone WABCO RT-5 or P-Wire braking system was removed and replaced with a more reliable NYAB Newtran SMEE braking/control system.

 After their overhaul, the R46s were renumbered 5482–6258 in the mid-1990s.
 Cars 5482–6205 were linked in sets of four, cars 6208–6258 (even only) were linked up as A-A pairs, and cars 6206–6207 were configured as one A-B married pair.
-Like the R44s, most of the R46s had their original two-note warning tones replaced with the same ones found on the R62, R62A, R68, and R68A; some cars retain their pre-GOH door chimes.
 Due to the overhaul, the fleet's reliability has vastly improved, and the R46 is no longer considered to be the lemon that it once was.

-Post-overhaul
+Post-overhaul and mishaps

-In 1981, the New York Transit Authority's car replacement program estimated that the R46s would be replaced in 2011.
-However, the MTA now estimates the cars to remain in service until the mid-2020s, when they will be replaced by the R211s.
-Since the late 2000s, the R46s have undergone intermittent rounds of scheduled maintenance as their parts age over time to extend their usefulness until their retirement.